saratona/KSQLDB/README.md

     );

 In this way the source connector kafka-connect-sse streams the server-sent events (SSE) from https://stream.wikimedia.org/v2/stream/recentchange and a custom connect transform kafka-connect-json-schema extracts the JSON from these messages and then are written to the cluster.
+Note that the creation of the connector with the configuration parameter "topic" create the topic with name "wikipedia.parsed" because the configuration KAFKA_AUTO_CREATE_TOPICS_ENABLE of the broker Kafka1 is set to 'true'.
+In this way the topic is created with the schema correctly registered.
+To check it run this command and verify that wikipedia.parsed-value is in the list:

+    docker-compose exec schema-registry curl -s -X GET http://schema-registry:8081/subjects

 Run ksqlDB CLI to get to the ksqlDB CLI prompt:

     docker exec -it ksqldb-cli ksql http://ksqldb-server:8088

-Create the stream of data
+Create the stream of data from the source:

     CREATE STREAM wikipedia WITH (kafka_topic='wikipedia.parsed', value_format='AVRO');

+This demo creates two streams `WIKIPEDIANOBOT` and `WIKIPEDIABOT` which respectively filter for bot=falase and bot=true that suggests if the change at the wikipedia page was made by a bot or not.

     CREATE STREAM wikipedianobot AS SELECT *, (length->new - length->old) AS BYTECHANGE FROM wikipedia WHERE bot = false AND length IS NOT NULL AND length->new IS NOT NULL AND length->old IS NOT NULL;

     CREATE STREAM wikipediabot AS SELECT *, (length->new - length->old) AS BYTECHANGE FROM wikipedia WHERE bot = true AND length IS NOT NULL AND length->new IS NOT NULL AND length->old IS NOT NULL;

+Created also a table with a tumbling window which groups and count the changes for users:

     CREATE TABLE wikipedia_count_gt_1 WITH (key_format='JSON') AS SELECT user, meta->uri AS URI, count(*) AS COUNT FROM wikipedia WINDOW TUMBLING (size 300 second) WHERE meta->domain = 'commons.wikimedia.org' GROUP BY user, meta->uri HAVING count(*) > 1;

+To view the existing ksqlDB streams type `SHOW STREAMS;`

+To describe the schema (fields or columns) of an existing ksqlDB stream, for istance WIKIPEDIA type `DESCRIBE WIKIPEDIA;`

+View the existing tables typing `SHOW TABLES;`

+View the existing ksqlDB queries, which are continuously running:

+    `SHOW QUERIES;`

+You can view messages from different ksqlDB streams and tables.
+For instance the following query will show results for newly arriving data:

+    select * from WIKIPEDIA EMIT CHANGES;

+Run the `SHOW PROPERTIES;` statement and you can see the configured ksqlDB server properties; check these values with the docker-compose.yml file.

+VEDERE PUNTO 11 DI KSQL

 Now we want to create the connector with Kibana/Elasticsearch and create the index pattern:

 Run the 'set_elasticsearch_mapping_bot.sh' file and 'set_elasticsearch_mapping_count.sh' in the folder dashboard.